RenanaTurgeman/Design_Patterns/README.md

 task 5 in operating systems

 ## Project Overview
-This project, named st_pipeline, is a C++ multi-threaded application that showcases the concept of a pipeline of tasks using active objects (AOs).
+This project, named st_pipeline, is a C multi-threaded application that showcases the concept of a pipeline of tasks using active objects (AOs).

 In computing, an active object is an object-oriented program component that encapsulates its own thread of control.
 In this project, we construct a pipeline where each component, or active object, operates in a separate thread and passes tasks to the next component in the pipeline.